 Here’s the secret: shredded zucchini.

-Thanks to their neutral flavor, zucchini offers micronutrients and fiber that hide perfectly within this sweet treat.
+Thanks to its neutral flavor, zucchini offers micronutrients and fiber that hide perfectly within this sweet treat.

-With frozen blackberries and spices like cinnamon and nutmeg helping to disguise the hidden veggie, you’ll fool all the picky eaters at your breakfast table.
+With frozen blackberries, cinnamon, and nutmeg helping to disguise the hidden veggie, you’ll fool all the picky eaters at your breakfast table.

 3 Options for People Who Don’t Like Breakfast